sunfishcode/wasm-reference-manual/WebAssembly.md

 The Memory Section consists of an [array] of [linear-memory descriptions].

-> Implementations are encouraged to attempt to reserve enough resources for allocating up to the `maximum` size up front, if a `maximum` size is present.
-Otherwise, implementations are encouraged to allocate only enough for the `minimum` size up front.
+> Implementations are encouraged to attempt to reserve enough resources for allocating up to the `maximum` length up front, if a `maximum` length is present.
+Otherwise, implementations are encouraged to allocate only enough for the `minimum` length up front.

 #### Global Section